akshathakini10/Medicinal-Plant-Database/README.md

 # Medicinal Plant Database Scraper

+## Overview

-This project was developed to collect and organize data from the Medicinal Plants Database maintained by FRLHT (Foundation for Revitalisation of Local Health Traditions).
+This project focuses on collecting and organizing information from the Medicinal Plants Database maintained by FRLHT (Foundation for Revitalisation of Local Health Traditions).

-The objective of the project is to create a structured dataset containing information about medicinal plants used across different traditional systems of medicine in India.
+The goal of the project is to create a structured dataset containing information about medicinal plants used in different traditional systems of medicine in India.

 ## Data Collected

-### 1. Medicinal Plant Records
+### Medicinal Plant Database

-The project contains information for 7263 medicinal plant entries including:
+A total of **7263 medicinal plant records** were collected.

+The dataset contains:

 * Botanical Name
 * Family
 * Systems of Medicine
 * Synonyms
 * Vernacular Names
+* Detail URLs

 Dataset: